Post updated on 4/9/2018

 - Conversation.
 Believe it or not striking up a conversation with someone who is in the dog business can lead to tons of free product, especially when you give them a little shout out on social media or take the time to write an email.
 Most smaller companies really enjoy receiving positive feed back about their product and will sometimes offer a discount or sample for your efforts.
 Don’t expect it though and don’t do it just to get free product.
 I only do this with products that I honestly like and use.
 Be nice just to be nice and see what happens.
 Maybe there’s a coupon or something waiting for you.

 - Pet Insurance.
 It might not sound good at first but one day you’ll be thanking your lucky stars that you got it and kept it.
 Accidents happen, dogs get injured and dogs get old.
-Pet insurance can help pay for that.
-We recommend pet health insurance from Embrace.
+Pet insurance can help pay for that and can save you thousands of dollars per year.

 - Contests.
 There are so many great pet related giveaways out there and I’m not just talking about treats and toys.
 There’s pet care giveaways too.
 I’ve won some great ear cleaners, supplements and grooming supplies that have saved me tons of dough.
 Where can you find these contests?
 Blogs, websites, Facebook, Twitter and Instagram are where I find the most.
 Almost every pet related company is going to have a contest once in awhile so make sure that you’re following your favorite pet products on their social media sites so you have a heads up on their upcoming contests.

 Of course, working in various areas of the pet industry also helps me save money on pet care but that isn’t an option for everyone.

 Other posts you may be interested in: